hwayne/learntla/content/pluscal/behaviors.md

 So far we've seen the basics of PlusCal as well as how to run a model.
 We've also seen that if our starting variables are specified as belonging to a set, it expands the state space that TLC can search.
 This takes up most of the way to writing useful specifications.
 The last step is to add divergent _behaviors_: allow the system to do different things at a given step.
 In a single process PlusCal algorithm, there are two simple ways to introduce concurrency: a `with` statement and an `either` statement.

 ### Either
-`Either` looks a lot like a basic if statement.
+`either` looks a lot like a basic if statement.
 The syntax is as follows:

 ```
 either